pangolinjs/docs/v4/README.md

 ### Unit

 The project comes pre-configured with the [AVA test runner](https://github.com/avajs/ava) – a lightning fast framework for JavaScript unit tests.
-All unit test files should be placed in `test/unit`.
+All test files should end on `*.unit.js`.
+Tests should be placed next to the tested code (e.g. in `src/functions` or `src/components/name`)-

 The styleguide doesn't prescribe the testing framework.
 If you don't like AVA you can swap it for any other framework.

-### End-to-End
+### End-to-end

-End-to-End (e2e) testing is tricky.
+End-to-end (e2e) testing is tricky.
 One of the simplest solutions is [TestCafe](https://devexpress.github.io/testcafe/) which comes pre-configured with the styleguide.
-All e2e test files should be placed in `test/e2e`.
+All test files should end on `*.e2e.js`.
+Tests should be placed next to the tested code (e.g. in `src/components/name` or `src/prototypes`).

 As with unit testing the e2e testing framework can be replaced with anything you like.